benmccormick/benmccormick.github.io/pages/posts/the-case-for-marionette-js.md

 - For a practical introduction to Marionette, you could do much worse than [this talk][nodevemberlink] from the recent Nodevember conference.
 Jeremy Fairbank, a member of the Marionette core team, explained how you can use Marionette to improve the architecture of your Backbone apps.
 - The resource that best helped me understand Marionette isn't technically about Marionette at all.
 Derek Bailey's book [Building Backbone Plugins][bbp] lays out the philosophy and thinking behind Marionette without directly referencing it, explaining the challenges that he faced in building a useful abstraction over Backbone.
 You can read my [full review][bbpreview] if you're interested, but I highly recommend it for any Backbone developer as a way of better understanding how to structure your Backbone applications.

-### Subscribe

-Thanks for taking the time to read this post!
-This post was the first in a series on Marionette.js, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my [recent post][underscorelodash] on choosing between Underscore and Lo-Dash.

 [marionette]:http://marionettejs.com/